seedcase-project/use-cases/male-seed-beetle/scripts/README.md

 software.

-It is not possible to download data directly from DRYAD, so we have downloaded the data and added it to this repository as the file `data.csv` manually.
+It is not possible to download data directly from DRYAD, so we have downloaded the data from Zenodo, where it is also available.